panec/MVSass/README.md

 	    |- _variables.scss

-* `core/model` should contain all the definitions that can be used for styling our components, it should consist CSS attributes that are meaningfull from look & feel perspective, this will mean different per component, project or specific requirenments and should be a mixture of common sence, experience of the developer and level of knowledge of UX, Designers that we will co-operate with.
+* `core/model` should contain all the definitions that can be used for styling our components, it should consist CSS attributes that are meaningful from look & feel perspective, this will mean different per component, project or specific requirements and should be a mixture of common sense, experience of the developer and level of knowledge of UX, Designers that we will co-operate with.

-* `core/view` should contain mixins that will make a use of values declared in `core/model` files and create required css declarations withing proper css selectors.
+* `core/view` should contain mixins that will make a use of values declared in `core/model` files and create required css declarations within proper css selectors.
 It also should contain all computation of values, transforms or any additional logic that is used when view for specific version of component is computed.

 * `core/_functions.scss` contains all functions used within project, and should include or extend MVS functions.